Kevinparashar/motadata-AI-sdk-2.0/src/README.md

 Each module in the `src/` directory contains its own set of functions and classes.
 For detailed information about specific functions and classes, refer to the README.md file in each module directory:

 - **core/**: Data models, concurrency utilities, event handlers, and utility functions
-- **agents/**: Agent classes and communication handlers
+- **agents/**: Agent classes using Agno framework and communication handlers
-- **ai_gateway/**: AI Gateway interface, model integrations, prompt management, and I/O processing
+- **ai_gateway/**: AI Gateway interface using LiteLLM, prompt management, and I/O processing
-- **database/**: SQL, NoSQL, and vector database implementations
+- **database/**: PostgreSQL database implementation with connection pooling
 - **codecs/**: Encoding/decoding codecs and utilities
 - **api/**: API communication, authentication, and request/response handling
 - **config/**: Configuration management and logging setup